 Standard Retractable Types

-These operate close to the same as the lateral arm.
+These awnings operate similarly to the lateral arm.
 The arms telescope out via a pressurized piston cylinder.
 There is no weak point as the hinge is not there.
 The pressurized piston exerts much more force on the front bar.
-These are only available in motorized operation because of the increased tension
+These are only available in motorized operation because of the increased tension.

 TENSIONED FRONT BAR SYSTEM